ravshanovkamoliddin/RavshanovKamoliddin/README.md

 ### Assalomu alaykum I'm Ravshanov Kamoliddin <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-I am a QA Engineer and also have a blog on YouTube, to share my knowledge in Uzbek language
+I am a Full-Stack QA Engineer and also have a blog on YouTube, to share my knowledge in Uzbek language

 <br />